gregology/gregology.github.io/codex.md

 - Humans created God
 - Today's humanity will appear ludicrous to future generations
 - Plants & animals domesticated humans
-- No human changes the world alone and every humans changes the world at least a little
+- No human changes the world alone & every humans changes the world at least a little
 - Humans make mistakes

 ### Beliefs about Society

-- Race and ethnicity are social constructs
+- Race & ethnicity are social constructs
 - Cultural traits exist, cultures do not
 - Verbal purity is not social change
 - Friendship is the best way to overcome bigotry